 (Mucosal Prolapse; Partial Prolapse; Complete Prolapse; Internal Prolapse)

 Prolapse in children tends to go away on its own.
-In adults, gentle pressure to the rectum can sometimes push the rectum back into place.
-The sooner the condition is treated, the better the outcome.
-Talk with your doctor about the best plan for you.
+In adults, gentle pressure to the rectum can sometimes push it back into place.

 American Gastroenterological Association

 American Society of Colon and Rectal Surgeons

 Constipation in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/constipation-in-adults.
 Accessed August 20, 2021.

 Constipation in children.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/constipation-in-children.
 Accessed August 20, 2021.

 Rectal prolapse.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/rectal-prolapse.
 Accessed August 20, 2021.